This article provides the steps to migrate from a live UCRM instance to a live UNMS instance.

 NOTE: This is the correct way of moving your online payments to UNMS’ CRM.
 It’s ok to keep UCRM switched off while the new UNMS’ CRM is not yet online.
 The online payment gateways repeat the notifications for many times until the system is back online.
-However, if you are migrating to a completely new domain, you might need to check the configuration of the payment gateways according to the in-app guide on <yourdomain>//crm/help/online-payment-gateways.
+However, if you are migrating to a completely new domain, please make sure you check the configuration of the payment gateways according to the in-app guide on <yourdomain>//crm/help/online-payment-gateways.

 1.3.
 By the end of the instructions provided in the UCRM "UNMS Integration" page, you should have the Backup in UNMS format ready for the next step and your production UCRM should be turned off.
-Make sure you have downloaded the "Backups in UNMS format" (Only this format can be used for upgrading to UNMS' CRM module, Check out the bottom side of the System > Tools > Backup page)
+Make sure you have downloaded the "Backups in UNMS format" (only this format can be used for upgrading to UNMS' CRM module.
+See the bottom of the System > Tools > Backup page).